 Exercise is essential to channel the development of the disease, yoga indeed seems to be the perfect activity for patients with osteoarthritis.

 Simple poses, carried out gently, according to the patient's ability can have real benefits:

-There are plenty of yoga classes specially adapted for senior citizens which can help them to maintain their mobility.
+There are plenty of classes for yoga near me specially adapted for senior citizens which can help them to maintain their mobility.

 Another common complaint: back pain.
 Bad back posture or a more serious aliment, who has never suffered from backache?
 It is a common curse of our century.
 An ailment made all the more common as it is so intimately related to our state of mind.
 Stress is a major trigger and an aggravating factor of back pain.

 Are you prone to regular lower back or neck pain?

 Yoga is an activity to seriously consider.
 Yoga prevents back pain in various ways: